Refugee crisis briefing

 The IRC is the only international aid organization working on all fronts of the crisis.

-In the Syria region: Syria, Iraq, Jordan, Lebanon and Turkey: More than 2,000 IRC aid workers and local volunteers operating inside Syria and in four neighboring countries have reached over 4 million Syrians fleeing violence with emergency relief and long-term support.
+In the Syria region: Syria, Iraq, Jordan and Lebanon: More than 2,000 IRC aid workers and local volunteers operating inside Syria and in three neighboring countries have reached over 4 million Syrians fleeing violence with emergency relief and long-term support.
 We're focusing on health care, protection of vulnerable women and children, education, and economic recovery and development.

 In Afghanistan: The IRC has worked inside Afghanistan for nearly three decades and currently reaches over 4 million people in more than 4,000 communities, focusing on community-driven reconstruction projects and education.
 We also provide emergency relief to people who have been forced to flee their homes by violence.

-In the United States: The IRC has 29 offices across the country and has resettled 270 of the 1,541 Syrian refugees who have been accepted into the U.S. We provide immediate aid to refugees, including food and shelter, as well as access to the tools of self-reliance: housing, job placement and employment skills, clothing, medical attention, education, English-language classes and community orientation.
+In the United States: The IRC has 28 offices across the country that resettle refugees.
+We provide immediate aid to refugees, including food and shelter, as well as access to the tools of self-reliance: housing, job placement and employment skills, clothing, medical attention, education, English-language classes and community orientation.
 We're also calling for U.S. leaders to do more after the Trump administration put a travel ban in place and slashed refugee admissions to record lows.
 Learn more about refugees in America.

 How can I help refugees?

 Donate to the IRC's response to the refugee crisis

 The work of the IRC is possible only through the generosity of caring people like you.
 Your gift helps the IRC respond immediately and effectively to protect vulnerable families in most desperate need.
 You can help us aid refugees fleeing to Europe from Syria, Afghanistan, Iraq and other countries in crisis by making a contribution in support of the IRC's emergency response.